-When we introduce a sentence with a verb that expresses wish or feeling, either affirmative or negative, it is followed by the subjunctive.
+When we introduce a sentence with a verb that expresses a wish or a feeling in Spanish, whether affirmative or negative, it is followed by the subjunctive.
 For example:

 - "deseo que" (I wish that...)